Intellectual Property Litigation

 Consistently recognized as a top firm

-Top Law Firm of the Year in Intellectual Property
+Law Firm of the Year in Patent Law

 United States Patent Contentious Firm of the Year

-- The American Lawyer – Named WilmerHale a finalist in its 2018 Litigation Department of the Year contest.
-The magazine also recognized the firm with its IP Litigation Department of the Year title twice (in 2014 and 2008) and named it a finalist in the category six times since the publication first awarded it in 2004.
+- The American Lawyer – Named WilmerHale the Law Firm of the Year (2020), was honored as a finalist in the Litigation Department of the Year contest (2018) and as the IP Litigation Department of the Year (2014, 2008), and named a finalist in the IP category six times since the publication first awarded it in 2004.

-- BTI Consulting Group – WilmerHale was named an IP Litigation Powerhouse in the 2019 edition of BTI Litigation Outlook and was named an IP Litigation Standout—among the top 5% of all firms—in the 2018 and 2017 editions.
-WilmerHale was recognized as the Most-Favored IP Department in the nation, one of two firms that are the Best at Complex IP Litigation, one of six firms identified as Go To IP Litigation Firms, and one of five firms called out as Go To IP Firms (for non-litigation IP work) in the BTI Intellectual Property Outlook 2015 report.
+- BTI Consulting Group – Named as an IP Litigation Powerhouse in the 2019 BTI Litigation Outlook (2019) and an IP Litigation Standout (2017, 2018).
+Recognized as the Most-Favored IP Department in the nation, as one of two firms Best at Complex IP Litigation, one of six Go To IP Litigation Firms, and one of five Go To IP Firms for non-litigation IP work in the BTI Intellectual Property Outlook (2015).

-- Chambers Global: The World’s Leading Lawyers – Recognized WilmerHale in 2012–2019 as a leading law firm in the US and in Germany in the area of intellectual property and praised our IP practice as being “an absolutely outstanding team that gives everything you want from a law firm.”
+- Chambers Global: The World’s Leading Lawyers – Recognized as a leading law firm in the area of intellectual property in the US (2012–2020) and in Germany (2017) and praised as “an absolutely outstanding team that gives everything you want from a law firm.”

-- Managing IP (MIP) – Named WilmerHale among the top nationally ranked firms for intellectual property in 2019, and recognized 18 of our partners as IP Stars.
+- Managing IP, IP Stars – Named among the top US firms for intellectual property (2011–2020) with 20 partners individually recognized in the 2020 edition.

-- New York Law Journal – Recognized WilmerHale as the Intellectual Property Litigation Department of the Year for 2018.
+- New York Law Journal – Recognized as Intellectual Property Litigation Department of the Year (2018).